graphql-rust/juniper/docs/book/content/tracing/index.md

 ```

 Manually setting `#[graphql(tracing(ignore))]` to skip tracing of all, let's
-say for example synchronous field resolvers is rather inefficient when you have
+say for example, synchronous field resolvers is rather inefficient when you have
 GraphQL object with too much fields.
 In this case you can use `tracing` attribute
 on top-level to trace specific group of fields or not to trace at all.
 `tracing` attribute can be used with one of the following arguments: